-Give thanks with 25 Thanksgiving trivia questions perfect for your holiday celebration trivia night!
+Give thanks with a taste of Thanksgiving trivia perfect for your holiday celebration trivia night!

 Thanksgiving trivia celebrates the traditions, history, and cultural significance of America's cherished harvest holiday.
-Whether you're hosting a trivia event at your family gathering, restaurant, or entertainment venue, these 25 carefully curated questions will test even the most devoted holiday enthusiasts and Thanksgiving lovers.
+Whether you're hosting a trivia event at your family gathering, restaurant, or entertainment venue, these sample questions will test even the most devoted holiday enthusiasts and Thanksgiving lovers.

-From the Pilgrims' journey to modern traditions, this collection covers everything that makes Thanksgiving special.
+From the Pilgrims' journey to modern traditions, this collection covers a taste of what makes Thanksgiving special.
 Perfect for family competitions or individual play, these questions span holiday history, traditional recipes, Native American heritage, and festive moments that define the Thanksgiving season.

 Want 75+ More Trivia Questions Like These?